List of NFL rivalries: Division rivals

 Games between opponents in the same NFL division.
 Since 2002, there are 32 teams in eight divisions of four teams each.
 Each team plays each division opponent twice in the regular season (once at home, once away) for a total of six regular season games out of 17 total.
 Occasionally, two teams will play three times in a year if they meet again in the playoffs.
-The Chiefs, Cowboys, Packers, Dolphins, and Steelers are the only teams with winning records against all of their current division rivals for rivalries going back at least 20 years.
+The Chiefs, Colts, Cowboys, Packers, Dolphins, and Steelers are the only teams with winning records against all of their current division rivals for rivalries going back at least 20 years.
+Conversely, the Browns, Chargers, Jaguars, Lions, and Jets are the only teams with a losing record against all of their current division rivals for rivalries going back at least 20 years.

 Conference rivals

 Teams do not play a given conference opponent from outside their division more than once during the regular season.
-However, they may meet again for a second time in the playoffs.
+However, they may meet again in the playoffs.
 The NFL schedules divisions to play against each other on a rotating basis, so that every team from one division will play every team from another division, for a total of four games per team.
-Each team will also play one team from each of the remaining two divisions within the conference that finished in the same divisional standing position in the prior year, for a grand total of 96 intra-conference games.
+Each team will also play one team from each of the remaining two divisions within the conference that finished in the same divisional standing position in the prior year, for a total of 96 intra-conference games.
 Conference games are often important, as a team's record in common games, as well as its overall record against its conference, is sometimes used as a tiebreaker for playoff seeding at the end of the regular season.
 Also, many regular season opponents have met again in the playoffs, and the result of a regular season game can affect where the playoff game will be played.
 Conference rivals will play each other at least once every three years in the regular season, and as frequently as once every year depending on record, and can play each other in the preseason.
+Furthermore, the league also schedules divisional pairings games on a six-year cycle so any particular team will both host and visit any given team in a paired division/conference within six years.